o3de/sig-network/README.md

-# Open 3D Engine Special Interest Group on Networking (SIG Network)
+# Open 3D Engine Special Interest Group for Networking (SIG Network)

 This repository holds materials for the Open 3D Engine Foundation Special Interest Group for Networking (SIG-Network).

 ## Description of SIG Network
-We manage the networking components for O3DE including foundational networking layers, transport, Multiplayer, client/server interactions and Cloud connectivity pieces of O3DE.
+We manage communication components for O3DE, including foundational networking layers, transport, multiplayer, client/server interactions and Cloud connectivity pieces of O3DE.
 See the [SIG's charter](governance/SIG%20Network%20Charter.md) for full details.

 ## What the SIG does: